Symbionese Liberation Army: Aftermath

 On April 26, 2004, Kilgore was sentenced to 54 months in prison for the explosives and passport fraud charges.
 He was the last remaining SLA member to face federal prosecution.

 After serving six years of her prison sentence, Sarah Jane Olson was released on parole.
 She reunited with her family in California on March 17, 2008.
 But after a discovery that her release was premature because of a clerical error, she was arrested at Los Angeles International Airport and notified that her right to travel out of state had been rescinded.
 She was returned to prison for a year.

 On March 17, 2009, Sarah Olson was released after serving seven years of her 14-year sentence.
-She was to check in with her parole officer in Los Angeles where it would be determined if she would be allowed to serve her parole in St. Paul, Minnesota, with her husband and three daughters.
+She was to check in with her parole officer in Los Angeles where it would be determined if she would be allowed to serve her parole in Saint Paul, Minnesota, with her husband and three daughters.
 Several officials, including the Governor of Minnesota, urged that she serve her parole in California, but she was finally allowed to return to Minnesota and serve it there.

 On May 10, 2009, James Kilgore was released from prison in California.

-As of 2016, founding member Joseph Remiro remains incarcerated, serving a life sentence for the murder of Marcus Foster.
-He is the only SLA member still in prison and was up for parole in 2019.
+As of 2017, all but one of the surviving SLA members have been released from prison.
+Founding member Joe Remiro remains incarcerated, serving a life sentence for the murder of Marcus Foster.
+Little said that Soltysik, Perry, and DeFreeze were the ones who shot Foster and Blackburn.
+They died in the 1974 shootout in Los Angeles.
+Remiro was up for parole in 2019.